paul-m/d8-drupal-require/README.md

 The travis-ci build happens whenever someone pushes to this repo.
 If you don't have access, you can't push against this repo (and you don't).
 You can, however, choose from the following options:

 * Fork your own repo, and push to your own repo to your heart's content.
 * Perform the test locally.
-Just perform the commands listed in the What? section.
+Just clone the Drupal 8 repo and perform the commands listed in the What? section.

 Why?
 ---